ScratchFakemon/Firefly/EULA.md

 - Allow any user(s) to download files, inclusing programs
 - Allow any app(s) to use features required to run that app

 You are also agreeing to accept future versions of this EULA without it being shown to you, as it can be updated at any time.
-If you wish to view this document again, you can find it at [this link](https://scratchfakemon.github.io/Firefly/oops).
+If you wish to view this document again, you can find it at [this link](https://scratchfakemon.github.io/Firefly/EULA).
-(The link above doesn't work yet!)